 The City reports compensated absences in accordance with the provisions of GASB Statement No. 16, Accounting for Compensated Absences.
 The entire compensated absence liability and expense is reported on the government-wide financial statements.
+The portion applicable to the Water and Sewer Fund is also recorded in the proprietary fund financial statements.
 The governmental funds will also recognize a liability for compensated absences for terminations or retirements that occur prior to fiscal year end (if material).